Water Softener Full of Water - Complete Step By Step Guide Of What To Do

 Step 1: Check Your Brine Line

-Make sure that the brine line is properly attached to your brine tank into the float.
+Make sure that the brine line is properly attached to your brine tank to the float.
 The float will shut off the flow of water once it has reached a certain height.
-If the brine line isn't attached properly, the water will just flow straight into your tank and keep getting higher.

 brine-drain-line.png